 East Side Cafe

-Each year, we serve an ever-increasing number of meals to the homeless and near homeless in the Joliet community at our East Side Café.
-We serve three meals a day and two meals on Sunday.
-In 2014, we served 161,831 meals.
+At our East Side Cafe, we serve an ever-increasing number of homeless and near homeless guests in the Joliet community.
+We offer three meals every day and two meals on Sunday.
+We serve more than 160,000 meals annually.

 MorningStar’s Treasure Chest thrift store is a virtual gold mine of bargains.
 With shoes, shirts, dresses, appliances, household goods, furniture, collectibles and more, you’ll find tremendous values throughout the store.
 Our inventory changes regularly, so visit us often for the best bargains in town.

 Families who can’t afford clothing or furniture can come to MorningStar, and they will receive an emergency voucher redeemable at the Treasure Chest.

 Treasure Chest I